wangvei/pydefect/tests/README.txt

 ------------------------------------------------------------------------------
 4. Analyze calculation data.
     a.
 Correct defect formation energies.
         a-1.
+Construct a JSON file named correction.json with
+            1. dielectric constant
+            2. reference potential of perfect supercell at the parent directory.

+        a-2.
 Construct a full information JSON file of the defect in each directory.
+            1. defect position
+            2. total energy
+            3. local structure, its change from the bulk, atomic distances from the defect)

+        a-3.
+Make local structure files for visualization.

+            For a-1, -2, and -3,
+            python analyze_defects.py --perfect $perfect_dir_name --dielectric $dielectric_calc_dir_name

+        a-4.
+Correct defect formation energies.

+            For a-4
+            python energy_correction.py

     b.
-Quantify local structures and make local structure files for visualization. b-1.
-Check the change of local structure via structural optimization. b-2.
 Plot the square of (sums of) one-electron wavefunction(s).
             --> Construct vasp input files automatically
     c.
 Judge if the defect contains shallow defect state.
     d.
 Gather total and correction energies and plot energy vs Fermi level.